JuliaControl/RobustAndOptimalControl.jl/docs/src/lqg_disturbance.md

 Ce, cl_xr_to_y = extended_controller(prob_2dof, z=[1])
 ```

-The closed-loop DC gain from state reference to output is not unity in general — for `xᵣ = x_ss` to hold, the plant would need to satisfy a structural condition (a free integrator).
+The closed-loop DC gain from state reference to output is not unity in general — for `xᵣ = x_ss` to hold, the plant would need to contain an integrator.
 For this stable first-order plant we use the second return value to compute a static pre-compensation:

 ```@example LQG_DIST
 gain_comp = inv(dcgain(cl_xr_to_y)[1])
-res = step(gain_comp * cl_xr_to_y, 100)
+res = lsim(gain_comp * cl_xr_to_y, (x,t) -> min(t/10, 1), 20)
-@test res.y[end] ≈ 1 atol=1e-3
+@test res.y[end] ≈ 1 atol=1e-2
 plot(res, ylabel="y")
 ```

 The step response settles on `1`, confirming that the pre-compensated 2-DOF controller tracks unit references at DC.
-For plants with a free integrator (e.g., a cart-position channel from a velocity-controlled actuator) `dcgain(cl_xr_to_y)` is already `1` and no compensation is needed.
+For plants with an integrator (e.g., a cart-position channel from a velocity-controlled actuator) `dcgain(cl_xr_to_y)` is already `1` and no compensation is needed.

+Note, without the integral action in the controller, any error in the DC gain of the model would still lead to a steady-state error in the reference-signal response.